tasmiahr/ai-competitive-intelligence/README.md

 # AI-Powered Competitive Intelligence

-A multi-source competitive intelligence system that monitors credit card competitors across news, social, and web, processing thousands of articles monthly, clustering them into actionable themes, and synthesizing a structured brief using a single Claude API call.
+A multi-source competitive intelligence for credit card products that tracks competitor news, loyalty program changes, card offers, and cardholder sentiment from social platforms.

-Built end-to-end in Python, fully automated via GitHub Actions, and deployed as a self-contained HTML dashboard to GitHub Pages.
+This pipeline eliminates manual research and automates the full pipeline: multi-source data collection, NLP-based deduplication and clustering, AI-driven summarization, and report generation.
+This engine can process thousands of articles into a structured brief using a single Claude API call at under $0.25 per run, improving time-to-insight by 95%.

 **[View Live Dashboard →](https://tasmiahr.github.io/ai-competitive-intelligence/)** &nbsp;·&nbsp; **[Latest Brief →](https://tasmiahr.github.io/ai-competitive-intelligence/dashboard.html)**